tomboygitty/book-search/README.md

 Google Books Search

 ## Description
 This is a React-based app that searches the Google Books API and displays the results.
-Books can be saved to an API server.
+Books can be saved to a MongoDB database.

 ## Motivation
 To learn about React states and components.
 To gain experience with API calls.